marmelab/react-admin/docs/Tutorial.md

 [![Post List With User Names](./img/tutorial_list_user_name.png)](./img/tutorial_list_user_name.png)

-The `<ReferenceField>` component alone doesn't display anything.
-It just fetches the reference data, creates a `RecordContext` with the result, and renders its children (a `<TextField>` in this case).
+The `<ReferenceField>` component fetches the reference data, creates a `RecordContext` with the result, and renders the record representation (or its its children).

 **Tip**: Look at the network tab of your browser again: react-admin deduplicates requests for users, and aggregates them in order to make only *one* HTTP request to the `/users` endpoint for the whole Datagrid.
 That's one of many optimizations that keep the UI fast and responsive.